.NET Assembly File Format

-The .NET platform defines a binary file format - "assembly" - that is used to fully-describe and contain .NET programs.
+.NET defines a binary file format - "assembly" - that is used to fully-describe and contain .NET programs.
 Assemblies are used for the programs themselves as well as any dependent libraries.
-A .NET program can be executed as one of more assemblies, with no other required artifacts, beyond the appropriate .NET runtime.
+A .NET program can be executed as one of more assemblies, with no other required artifacts, beyond the appropriate .NET implementation.
 Native dependencies, including operating system APIs, are a separate concern and are not contained within the .NET assembly format, although are sometimes described with this format (for example, WinRT).

 Each CLI component carries the metadata for declarations, implementations, and references specific to that component.
 Therefore, the component-specific metadata is referred to as component metadata, and the resulting component is said to be self-describing – from ECMA 335 I.9.1, Components and assemblies.